Quantum Technologies Aotearoa

 In 2025, the global scientific community commemorates a century since the development of quantum mechanics.

-The IYQ initiative, endorsed by UNESCO and the United Nations, aims to raise public awareness of the significance of quantum science and its transformative applications in computing, communication, sensing, and more.
+In 2025, the global scientific community commemorated a century since the development of quantum mechanics.
+The International Year of Quantum (IYQ), endorsed by UNESCO and the United Nations, aimed to raise public awareness of the significance of quantum science and its transformative applications in computing, communication, sensing, and more.